Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [16, 20]])
 ```

-You are also allowed to put indices before the ellipsis.
-The indices before
+You can also place indices before the ellipsis.
+The indices before the
-the ellipsis will select the first axes of the array, and the indices after it
+ellipsis will select the first axes of the array, and the indices after it
 will select the last axes.
-The ellipsis automatically skips all intermediate
+The ellipsis automatically skips all the
-axes.
-For example, to select the first element of the first axis and the last
+intermediate axes.
+For example, to select the first element of the first axis
-element of the last axis, we could use
+and the last element of the last axis, we could use

 ```py
 >>> a[0, ..., -1]
 array([3, 7])
 ```

-An ellipsis is also allowed to skip zero axes, if all the axes of the array
+An ellipsis can also skip zero axes if all the axes of the array are already
-are already accounted for.
-For example, these are the same because `a` has 3
+accounted for.
+For example, these are the same because `a` has 3 dimensions:
-dimensions:

 ```py
 >>> a[1, 0:2, 2]